python/cpython/Doc/library/asyncio-sync.rst

    A barrier object.
 Not thread-safe.

    Create a barrier object for *parties* number of tasks.
-An *action*, when provided, is a callable to be called by one of the tasks when they are released.
+An *action*, when provided, is a callable to be called by the last waiting task when they are released.

    A barrier object: a clone of :class:`threading.Barrier`.